CCS Help Desk Privacy Protection Guidelines

 - to produce statistical reports for management purposes; and,

-CCS employees are required to protect from unauthorized uses and disclosures all restricted information, including personal information, which they access, use, share, and retain, in the course of their employment with Ryerson University pursuant to the Freedom of Information and Protection of Privacy Act “FIPPA”) and Ryerson University’s Information Protection and Access Policy (http://www.ryerson.ca/about/policies/index.html).
+CCS employees are required to protect from unauthorized uses and disclosures all restricted information, including personal information, which they access, use, share, and retain, in the course of their employment with Ryerson University pursuant to the Freedom of Information and Protection of Privacy Act “FIPPA”) and Ryerson University’s Restricted Information Policy.

 The information may be shared, as necessary, with CCS employees who are responsible for the incident resolution.
 The information should not be shared with others or used for another purpose unrelated to incident resolution.

-If you have questions about whether personal information can shared or how to share the information in a secure manner, contact the Information and Privacy Officer (email@example.com, ext.
-4676) BEFORE you share or email personal information.
+If you have questions about whether personal information can be shared or how to share the information in a secure manner, contact the Privacy Office at firstname.lastname@example.org BEFORE you share or email personal information.

-If you are aware that there has been an unauthorized use or disclosure of personal information you are required to report this to the Information and Privacy Officer immediately and to your manager.
+If you are aware that there has been an unauthorized use or disclosure of personal information you are required to report this to the Privacy Office at email@example.com immediately and to your manager.

 Clients will be informed when they call the Help Desk that their call may be recorded for training and quality-assurance purposes.
 If the client does not wish to have their call recorded, they will be able to submit their incident by email, or call the Help Desk Manager.